What are artist residencies, why are they good for your practice, and how do you go about approaching them?

-John Eng Kiet Bloomfield joined Wysing in July 2016, where he works as Curator and Acting Head of Programme.
+John Eng Kiet Bloomfield joined Wysing in July 2016, where he works as Senior Curator of Programmes.
 He currently oversees the organisation’s programme, including residencies, exhibitions, events, partnership projects, an annual music festival and digital projects.
 At Wysing, he has curated the exhibitions Wysing Broadcasts, All His Ghosts Must Do My Bidding, more of an avalanche, Warm Worlds and Otherwise and All Channels Open.
 John also manages the Syllabus programme, a collaboratively produced alternative learning programme that supports ten artists each year.

 Before Wysing, John was an editor at Black Dog Publishing alongside which he worked as a freelance curator, developing exhibitions and projects for Arcadia Missa, Flat Time House, MOT International and Tate.
 John has worked for the British Film Institute and Rich Mix, London and has also worked for the artist Isaac Julien.
 John has an MA in Film Studies from UCL, London.